wbopan/obsidian-liquid-glass/README.md

 ### Less _and_ more

-As software design evolves, Obsidian’s interface is beginning to show its age.
-Many customizable themes stick too closely to the default look, while more opinionated themes often sacrifice flexibility; or to be blunt, simply don’t look good.

-With a clean, modern foundation and endless customization possibilities, Baseline aims to become the starting point, **the baseline for everyone's Obsidian experience**, and for the community going forward.
+Baseline delivers a clean, modern, and polished foundation right out of the box, with endless customization options to let you tailor Obsidian to your heart's content.
+Every option is thoughtfully designed to ensure Baseline stays both simple and beautiful.

+### A love letter to the community

+Baseline aspires to stand among the community’s leading themes, alongside Minimal, AnuPpuccin, ITS, and others.
+Shaped by the community, Baseline gives back through a rich collection of innovations: polished interface, compact elements, hover sidebars, with more to come.
+With a fully reimagined Obsidian interface, Baseline aims to be more than just a theme, but a fresh starting point, a new baseline for the community going forward.

 ## Credits